Gmdbelema/alx-system_engineering-devops/0x00-shell_basics/README.md

-list of your current directory
-Heaven is my home
-Heaven is my home
-Holy is the Lord God Almighty
-The long format
-The long format
+current directory contents, including hidden files (starting with .).
+Use the long format.